 Best Overall Messenger

-The Garmin inReach Explorer+ is the best messaging device in our test group.
-It pairs with an app on your phone and can send and receive many different kinds of messages.
-From customized, individual text streams, to bulk, pre-programmed messages (so you don't have to type out the same "I'm doing fine" message to each person), to gps- and web-linked live tracking.
-Terrain dependent, we rarely had to wait more than five minutes to acquire a satellite, and it will confirm whether your messages sent or not.
+The Garmin inReach Mini is the best messaging device in our test group.
+It pairs with an app on your phone and can send and receive many types of messages.
+From customized, individual text streams, to bulk, pre-programmed messages (so you don't have to type out the same "I'm doing fine" message to each person), to GPS and web-linked live tracking.
+Depending on terrain, we rarely had to wait more than five minutes to acquire a satellite signal, and the device confirms whether your messages sent or not.
 While we didn't trigger the SOS button in the field, we liked its design.
-We also appreciate that the latest iteration of this device makes it difficult to accidentally send a signal, but it is not challenging to use it quickly if you ever need to.
+We also appreciate that the latest iteration of this device makes it difficult to send a signal accidentally, but it is not challenging to use it quickly if you need to.

-The Explorer+ is expensive at the outset, but worth it if you want to send a lot of messages in the field.
+The Mini is expensive at the outset, but worth it if you want to send a lot of messages in the field.
 Garmin's unlimited text messaging plan is more cost-effective than a SAT phone, and the messaging functionality is better.
 You can still send messages from the device if your smartphone runs out of batteries, and it also has fully featured GPS capabilities and weather forecasting.
-If you don't need weather reports, a barometer or as much on-device navigation, the Garmin inReach SE+, has the same messaging capabilities but is $50 less at initial purchase.
-In use, we often prefer the stripped down InReach SE+.
-Everything we say about the explorer+ can be extrapolated to the SE+.
+If you want longer battery life or more advanced navigational features, check out the Garmin inReach Explorer+.
+(We prefer to separate our satellite communication and navigation devices, and usually use smartphones to navigate.)
+The Explorer+, though, is quite a bit bigger and heavier than the Mini, with little to no advantages in communication function.

 Best Bang For your Buck

 Ocean Signal rescueME PLB1